 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, for a level 3 course

-You could start as a trainee houseparent or member of the wider pastoral care team.
-You could then take on-the-job training, for example through the Boarding Schools' Association, and work your way up.
+You could start as a trainee houseparent or member of the wider pastoral care team in a school and work your way up.
+For example, by taking on-the-job training through the Boarding Schools' Association.

-Some employers may look for people with experience of having worked in roles like:
+Some employers look for people with experience in roles like: